osmandapp/web/main/docs/user/widgets/map-buttons.md

 **Compass direction**.
 In this mode, the map is oriented according to the device's compass.
 In this way, the north of the map corresponds to real north and you can see the orientation of the map in relation to the surrounding terrain.

 - ![Compass](@site/static/img/widgets/map_butt_manually_ios.png)
-**Manually rotated (fixed)**.
+**Manually rotated**.
 In this mode you can manually rotate the map with a [two-pointer gesture (two-finger touch & rotate)](../map/interact-with-map.md#gestures) according to your preference.
 The orientation of the map does not depend on the direction of travel or the compass of the device, but is determined by the user.

 #### Display options